Stefanuk12/ROBLOX/Documentation/src/Scripts/Games/KohlsAdminHouse/oofkohlsv2/WLCMDs.md

 # Whitelist CMDs

 Hello, you may be wondering what is this page?
 Well, you've been whitelisted to use some command by a user in your game using [oofkohls v2](https://github.com/Stefanuk12/ROBLOX/blob/master/Games/Kohls%20Admin%20House/Main.lua). oofkohls v2 is a script for Kohls Admin House with multiple features/commands.
-You are also excluded from certain abusive commands too!
+You are also excluded from certain abusive custom commands made by the script too!
 Anyway, here are the commands you are permitted to use.
 Click on the commands for extra info.
 Also, you need to include the "**:**" at the start or it will not work!

 #### Perimitted Commands